-Projected subbasin water budgets rely on projected hydrologic inputs, which are available from a climate change projection tool from the U.S. Geological Survey's Basin Characterization Model (BCM) (Flint, 2013).
-The BCM provides hydrologic data for the "warm and moderate rainfall" scenario, based on the comparison of historical climate data between 1951 and 1980 and climate projections from 2070 to 2099.
+Projected Subbasin water budgets rely on projected hydrologic inputs, which are available from a climate change projection tool from the U.S. Geological Survey Basin Characterization Model (BCM) (Micheli et al., 2016; Flint and Flint, 2014).
+The BCM provides hydrologic data for the "warm and moderate rainfall" scenario, based on the comparison of historical climate data between 1951 and 1980 and climate projections from 2010 to 2099 using a 'business-as-usual' greenhouse gas emissions scenario reflecting increasing emissions rates throughout the twenty-first century.

 The water budget developed for SGMA provides a quantitative approach to assessing the total annual volume of groundwater and surface entering and exiting the basin, including the change in volume of water stored.
-The main hydrologic processes affecting the subbasin include:
+The main hydrologic processes affecting the Subbasin include: